openfaas/docs/docs/index.md

 ## Governance

-OpenFaaS is an independent project created by [Alex Ellis](https://www.alexellis.io) which is now being built and shaped by a growing community of contributors.
-Project website and blog: [openfaas.com](https://www.openfaas.com).
+OpenFaaS is an independent project created by [Alex Ellis](https://www.alexellis.io) which is being built and shaped by a growing community of contributors.
+OpenFaaS is hosted by OpenFaaS Ltd (registration: 11076587), a company which also offers commercial services, homepage sponsorships, and support.

 ## Support for OpenFaaS

 OpenFaaS is free to use and completely open source under the MIT license.

-You can donate to the project to fund its ongoing development or become a sponsor.
-[Support OpenFaaS](https://www.openfaas.com/support/)
+End-users are invited to [Support](https://www.openfaas.com/support/) the ongoing R&D costs of the project.

+OpenFaaS Ltd offers commercial support for end-user companies and adopters.

 ## Users of OpenFaaS